maths/moodle-qtype_stack/doc/en/Authoring/Languages.md

 # Producing multilingual content

+STACK questions can be easily localized for different languages using the multi-language content filter. [http://docs.moodle.org/en/Multi-language_content_filter](http://docs.moodle.org/en/Multi-language_content_filter).
+That is to say, a single question can exist in multiple languages and the user can choose the language they use.

-This site will deal with translating individual question text.
-It will not deal with translating the Moodle and STACK interface.
+This page deals with translating text within individual questions.
+It does not deal with translating the Moodle and STACK interface.
 See the page on [Language packs and translating STACK](../Developer/Language_packs.md).

-The STACK assignments can be easily localized for different languages using the multi-language content filter. [http://docs.moodle.org/en/Multi-language_content_filter](http://docs.moodle.org/en/Multi-language_content_filter).
+## Installation

+1. Your site administrator must enable the [Moodle multi-language content filter](http://docs.moodle.org/en/Multi-language_content_filter).
+2. The multi-language content filter must be applied before the MathJax filter, otherwise strange results will occur.

+## Authoring questions

 The filter works by searching the document for all multilang blocks and displaying the block that matches the selected language.

     <span lang="en" class="multilang">...Text in English...</span>
     <span lang="fi" class="multilang">...Text in Finnish...</span>